Step 1: Damage reported

 Step 2: Eligibility determined

-We’ll take 1–3 business days to determine if the claim is eligible for coverage.
+We’ll take 1–3 business days to determine if the claim is eligible for reimbursement under a protection plan.
 We’ll check if the damage:

 - occurred during the trip